datwaft/nvim.conf/doc/installation_wsl.md

 export PS1='\e[1;32m\u@\H\e[m:\e[1;34m$pwd2\e[m\$ '
 ```

-Use this to change it permanently add that to ~/.bashrc and do a `source ~/.bashrc`.
+To change it permanently add that to ~/.bashrc and do a `source ~/.bashrc`.

 ## Make clipboard work with neovim in WSL